zotvent/slick-example/README.md

 ### Prerequisites

 This example uses `postgresql`.
-Firstly make sure a have one installed on your machine.
+Firstly make sure to have one installed on your machine.

-After installing create database named `example`.
+1. After installing create database named `example`.
 Replace `user` and `password` values in `application.conf` file on your own.
+2. In database `example` create schema named `slick`.
+If you want another schema name then you should change it in `kz.example.database.table.BooksTable` in definition of class `Books`

 ### Dependencies